Understand and manage the side effects of HIV treatment.

-HIV medications can have significant long-term side effects, but many of them are successfully treatable.
-You need to tell your healthcare provider about any side effects you may experience so that he or she can decide the best course of treatment for both your HIV conditions and the side effects.
-Always let your healthcare provider know if your side effects are severe, especially if you are finding it difficult to stay on your treatment plan.
+HIV medications can have significant long term side effects.
+Many of the long term side effects of ARVs can be treated.
+You need to tell your healthcare provider about any side effects you may experience.
+That way, they can decide the best course of treatment for you.
+Always let your healthcare provider know about your experience of side effects, especially if you are finding it difficult to stay on your treatment plan.

 - Lipodystrophy is a problem in the way your body produces, uses, and stores fat (also called “fat redistribution”).
 These changes can include losing fat in the face and extremities and gaining fat in the abdomen and back of the neck.

 - Insulin Resistance is a condition that can lead to abnormalities in your blood sugar levels and possibly, Diabetes.
 Going for a regular blood sugar level test at your nearest lab is a good way to find out if you have insulin resistance.